What IQ-AI does:

 IQ-AI Limited (LON:IQAI) is the company formerly known as Flying Brands.
 The name change reflected its aspiration of becoming a leader in the field of medical imaging diagnostics.
 It currently comprises two businesses - Stone Checker Software and Imaging Biometrics (IB).

 This predictive, diagnostic software product helps urologists determine whether a kidney stone will disintegrate under a vibration process called lithotripsy.
 This capability becomes important in determining whether to subject patients to multiple rounds of lithotripsy or send them straight to surgery.
 Its products are now sold in the USA, UK, The Netherlands, Switzerland, Germany, Greece and South Korea.
+The business has been put on sale to free up resources for the company's medical imaging products.

 IB provides advanced imaging software used by cancer hospitals and universities in the US such as the Mayo Clinic and Stanford University Medical Centre.
 One application is commercialising aids in the detection and staging of chronic liver disease, while another “leverages deep learning algorithms” for breast cancer screening.